Biden unveils proposals to reform US Supreme Court

 US President Joe Biden unveils proposals to reform the Supreme Court

-Proposed changes include term limits for nine justices and a stricter ethics code.
+Proposed changes include term limits for top US court’s nine justices and a stricter ethics code.

-US President Joe Biden has unveiled proposals to reform the Supreme Court, calling on Congress to impose term limits on justices and and impose new ethics rules.
+US President Joe Biden has unveiled proposals to reform the Supreme Court, calling on Congress to impose term limits on justices and impose new ethics rules.

 Biden outlined his plans for the conservative-led Supreme Court in an opinion piece on Monday, saying they are needed to “restore trust and accountability to the court and our democracy”.